19. In Love With Spring: My Novel Online

 She was pleased that he remembered.
 “Just the one.
 But she’s at college and the other two are practically engaged.”

 “What about your mom and dad?”

-“My dad left two years ago.
+“My dad left a couple years ago.
 And my mom works a lot.
-She’s paying back a lot of medical bills from when my sister was sick.”
+She’s paying back our neighbor from when he paid a lot of medical bills from when my sister was sick.”

 “What was wrong with her?”

 “She had cancer.”